 Brand name

 A brand name always offers you more confidence in the product.
 When opposed to non-branded transfer kits, a transfer kit with a brand name ensures that your kit is faultless and strong.
-And if you are a fan of the brand, you may be aware that the brand switches are UL/CUL certified.
+If you are a fan of the brand, you may be aware that the brand switches are UL/CUL certified.

 If you have a soft spot for a particular brand, you should never pass up the opportunity to purchase something different.
 Although all branded switches are pricey, they are worthwhile to purchase due to their durability.